Master’s programme in Finance

 Autumn semester (September - October)

 Beginning with a microeconomic foundation to finance, the course provides an in-depth analysis of portfolio choice and equilibrium pricing of financial assets.

-The course covers mathematical and statistical techniques that have immediate applications in finance.
-It is designed to equip students with relevant knowledge of methods for univariate and multivariate cross-sectional and time-series analyses and the ability to apply them to finance problems.
+The course covers statistical techniques that have immediate applications in finance.
+It is designed to equip students with relevant knowledge of methods for causal inference, time series analysis and machine learning.
+The focus is on the ability to apply the methods to finance problems.